 "Community health workers are first-line, trusted members of the community that are a bridge between a community and health systems," says Priscilla Hohmann, program director for the Michigan Community Health Worker Alliance (MiCHWA).
 "What they do is unique in that they are able to connect with clients in ways that other healthcare workers cannot, and they're highly culturally competent in the community they serve."

 A CHW can frame a doctor's instructions in a way that makes more sense to the patient, and can build trust between disadvantaged groups and health systems.
+Hohmann says that patients from underserved communities historically have a lack of trust in health professionals, and they may be more trusting talking to a CHW who can be that bridge.

 Rebecca Guzman, one of the founding members of MiCHWA, now works as a community health trainer for the Detroit Health Department.
 She says a patient who may seem noncompliant to a doctor or healthcare team may just be confused.